nixfu/dotfiles/.config/qtile/README.md

 ## Autostart
 If you want to change *autostart* programs, open  ```./autostart.sh``` and change what programs you want to use.

+BE SURE to check the autostart.sh file to make sure you want to start the same programs on login that I use.

 ## Color Themes

 They are easy to create.
 It only takes a handful of colors, you create them based on popular terminal or editor themes.